-Approximately 70% or 917.9 Bcfe of our proved reserves are located in East Texas and North Louisiana where we own interests in 1,010 producing wells (602.9 net to us) in 29 field areas.
-We operate 679 of these wells.
-The largest of our fields in this region are the Logansport, Toledo Bend, Beckville, Waskom, Blocker, Mansfield, Hico-Knowles, Darco, Douglass, Longwood and Drew fields.
-Production from this region averaged 211 MMcf of natural gas per day and 320 barrels of oil per day during 2011 or 212.6 MMcfe per day.
+Approximately 48% or 341.9 Bcfe of our proved reserves are located in East Texas and North Louisiana where we own interests in 958 producing wells (585.8 net to us) in 28 field areas.
+We operate 664 of these wells.
+The largest of our fields in this region are the Logansport, Toledo Bend, Beckville, Waskom, Blocker, Mansfield, Darco and Douglass fields.
+Production from this region averaged 194 MMcf of natural gas per day and 220 barrels of oil per day during 2012 or 196 MMcfe per day.
 Most of the reserves in this area produce from the upper Jurassic aged Haynesville or Bossier shale or Cotton Valley formations and the Cretaceous aged Travis Peak/Hosston formation.
-In 2011, we spent \$242.3 million drilling 64 wells (28.3 net to us) and \$121.2 million completing wells that were drilled in 2010.
-We also spent \$38.4 million on leasehold costs and \$4.1 million on workovers and recompletions in this region.
-62 (28.0 net to us) of the 64 wells we drilled were horizontal wells that targeted the Haynesville or Bossier shale.
-As of December 31, 2011 we had 14 (9.8 net to us) Haynesville and Bossier shale wells that had been drilled but which were not yet completed.
-We plan to spend approximately \$106.8 million in 2012 in this region to complete these wells and to drill 17 (5.1 net to us) Haynesville or Bossier shale wells.
+In 2012, we spent \$101.1 million drilling seven wells (3.2 net to us) and completing 16 wells (10.4 net to us) that were drilled in 2011.
+We also spent \$8.2 million on leasehold costs and \$1.7 million on workovers and recompletions in this region.
+All seven of the wells we drilled in 2012 were horizontal wells that targeted the Haynesville or Bossier shales.
+We plan to spend approximately \$32.1 million in 2013 in this region to drill ten (3.6 net to us) horizontal wells targeting the Haynesville or Bossier shales.
+These wells are required to retain our interest in certain undeveloped leases.